 I was a pretty cute kid, when I was young.
 I don't know what happened that changed things so much.
 I do know, however, that when I was that cute, little kid . . .
 I fucking hated my birthday.
 Seemingly since birth.

-'t remember any of that, really, but I do remember being at the zoo, for my seventh birthday, and being happy we finally left the picnic table, the cake, the crayons and the new toys.
+My mother says that, when I was born, I didn't cry.
+I just looked around, like I didn't know what the fuss was all about.
+When I was a toddler, I'd cry, out of distress, if I even heard "The Birthday Song" being sung in a restaurant.
+I don't remember any of that, really, but I do remember being at the zoo, for my seventh birthday, and being happy we finally left the picnic table, the cake, the crayons and the new toys.
 I remember being happy to walk away from it, leave it in the car and go in the zoo, where everybody could forget about me, while they gawked at the claustrophobic lions and hemorrhoidal spider monkeys from behind the safety of 4 inches of smeary, scratched lucite.
 I remember sitting on the kitchen floor, an hour before my school friends showed-up for my tenth birthday.
 I remember crawling out of my skin on the ugly, yellow linoleum, asking my mom to call everybody and cancel the party.
 I remember my ribs feeling like they were trying to close, like a clamshell, as I insisted to my mother that it was just another day.

-end of the day, but I can't remember once, in 26 years, wanting any of the attention.
+I remember usually having fun by the end of the day, but I can't remember once, in 26 years, wanting any of the attention.
 Not for being me.
 Not for doing something I would have done if nobody was watching.
 I just got older.
 Whatever I did, I wasn't trying to do it . . . so why reward me for it?

 It isn't an issue of self-consciousness or self hatred.
 It's an issue of practicality.